-All state-wide casino operations, whether that be lotteries, sportsbooks, online casino or land-based casino are regulated and audited by the Pennsylvania Gaming Control Board.
-This governmental agency was founded in 2004 and tasked to oversee all state licensing and regulations of slot machines and casino gambling taking place within the borders of the state.
+All state-wide casino operations, whether that be lotteries, sportsbooks, online casinos or land-based casinos, are regulated and audited by the Pennsylvania Gaming Control Board.
+This governmental agency was founded in 2004 and tasked to oversee all state licensing and regulations of slot machines and casino gambling within the state's borders.

 The Pennsylvania Gaming Control Board hands out licences according to four different categories:

-- Category 1: Horse race track casinos (racinos), these are race tracks where players can bet on races as well as play slot machines.
+- Category 1: Horse race track casinos (racinos); race tracks where players can bet on races and play slot machines.

 - Category 2: Stand-alone casinos.
-There are privately-owned land-based casinos that need a licence in order to operate.
-All casinos can have a maximum amount of 5000 slot machines.
+There are privately-owned land-based casinos that need a licence to operate.

 - Category 4: Satellite casinos.
-Small-scale gambling operations which are part of the mother company or casino.
+Small-scale gambling operations are part of the mother company or casino.

 The Pennsylvania Gaming Control Board is also devoted to assisting and guiding players who suffer from pathological or problem gambling.
-They make sure that all employees hired at an online casino have been trained to understand the effects of gambling and making sure casinos adhere to self-exclusion requests, as part of their responsible gambling strategy.
+They make sure that all employees hired at PA casinos have been trained to understand the effects of gambling and make sure casinos adhere to self-exclusion requests as part of their responsible gambling strategy.

-The PGCB also maintains a PA casino banned list, known as the Involuntary Exclusion List, where players who have broken rules or laws when in casinos have been banned permanently from any casinos in the state.
+The PGCB also maintains a PA casino banned list, known as the Involuntary Exclusion List, where players who have broken the rules or laws when in casinos have been banned permanently from any casinos in the state.
 More than half the people on the list have been placed there for theft or cheating.
-It's very clear that the PGCB takes safety and security and following the law very seriously.
+Obviously, the PGCB takes safety and security and follows the law very seriously.

 As a respected professional body, the PGCB is trusted to issue licenses and ensure the adherence of license holders to their regulations.
 This means that one of the first things you should look for when trying to determine the legitimacy of an online casino in terms of Pennsylvania regulations is a license issued by the PGCB.

 Check the site's footer for the distinctive white and yellow logo displaying Responsible Gaming together with a white label showing Pennsylvania Gaming Control Board: Licensed and Regulated.
-Also displayed should be a record of the operator's license number together with details of the address of the issuing regulatory body (ie. the PGCB).
-If these are not displayed in the footer of the site in question, you can also check the site's About page.
+Also displayed should be a record of the operator's license number and details of the address of the issuing regulatory body (i.e. the PGCB).
+If these are not displayed in the site's footer in question, you can also check the site's About page.

-We will only recommend casinos which are legal in Pennsylvania.
-If you find a new PA casino which we haven't recommended, always be sure to check for this accreditation before you register and play, as you should only play with very reputable casinos for your safety, and the safety or your money.
+We will only recommend casinos that are legal in Pennsylvania.
+If you find a new PA casino that we haven't recommended, always be sure to check for this accreditation before you register and play, as you should only play with very reputable casinos for your safety and the safety of your money.

 One of the stipulated regulations that license holders must follow and enforce is the age limit.
-In a similar manner to land-based casinos, online casinos must not allow anyone under the age of 21 to register an account or play any of the games.
+Similarly to land-based casinos, online casinos must not allow anyone under 21 to register an account or play any of the games.
 This is in contrast to online poker, lotteries and sports betting sites that allow membership to anyone over 18.

 Responsible operators enforce this minimum age rule by verifying the identity of their members.
-This usually involves requesting documentary proof of ID such as driver's license, social security number and other commonly used documents.
-If players are found to be in breach of the site's T&Cs, their account will be closed immediately, any winnings will not be paid and legal action may be taken.
+This usually involves requesting documentary proof of ids such as driver's license, social security number and other commonly used documents.
+If players are found to be in breach of the site's T&Cs, their account will be closed immediately, any winnings will not be paid, and legal action may be taken.

-Another crucial aspect of the regulation when it comes to Pennsylvania online casinos is determining the location of players.
-Only players located in Pennsylvania are permitted to play online casinos games and so as part of their regulatory responsibilities, online casinos are tasked with ensuring that this is the case.
+Another crucial aspect of the regulation when it comes to PA casinos is determining the location of players.
+Only players located in Pennsylvania are permitted to play online casinos games.
+So as part of their regulatory responsibilities, online casinos are tasked with ensuring that this is the case.